apache/accumulo-website/_docs-2-0/getting-started/quick-install.md

 Accumulo requires running [Zookeeper] and [HDFS] instances which should be set up before configuring Accumulo.

-The primary configuration files for Accumulo are `accumulo-env.sh` and `accumulo-site.xml` which are located in the `conf/` directory.
+The primary configuration files for Accumulo are `accumulo.properties`, `accumulo-env.sh`, and `accumulo-client.properties` which are located in the `conf/` directory.

-Follow the steps below to configure `accumulo-site.xml`:
+The `accumulo.properties` file configures Accumulo server processes (i.e tablet server, master, monitor, etc).
+Follow these steps to set it up:

 1. Run `accumulo-util build-native` to build native code.
-If this command fails, disable native maps by setting `tserver.memory.maps.native.enabled` to `false`.
+If this command fails, disable native maps by setting {% plink tserver.memory.maps.native.enabled %} to `false`.

-2. Set `instance.volumes` to HDFS location where Accumulo will store data.
-If your namenode is running at 192.168.1.9:8020 and you want to store data in `/accumulo` in HDFS, then set `instance.volumes` to `hdfs://192.168.1.9:8020/accumulo`.
+2. Set {% plink instance.volumes %} to HDFS location where Accumulo will store data.
+If your namenode is running at 192.168.1.9:8020 and you want to store data in `/accumulo` in HDFS, then set
+   {% plink instance.volumes %} to `hdfs://192.168.1.9:8020/accumulo`.

-3. Set `instance.zookeeper.host` to the location of your Zookeepers
+3. Set {% plink instance.zookeeper.host %} to the location of your Zookeepers

-4. (Optional) Change `instance.secret` (which is used by Accumulo processes to communicate) from the default.
+4. (Optional) Change {% plink instance.secret %} (which is used by Accumulo processes to communicate) from the default.
 This value should match on all servers.

-Follow the steps below to configure `accumulo-env.sh`:
+The `accumulo-env.sh` file sets up environment variables needed by Accumulo:

-1. Set `HADOOP_PREFIX` and `ZOOKEEPER_HOME` to the location of your Hadoop and Zookeeper installations.
+1. Set `HADOOP_HOME` and `ZOOKEEPER_HOME` to the location of your Hadoop and Zookeeper installations.
 Accumulo will use these locations to find Hadoop and Zookeeper jars and add them to your `CLASSPATH` variable.
 If you you are running a vendor-specific release of Hadoop or Zookeeper, you may need to modify how the `CLASSPATH` variable is built in